>

 • How to be the type of player who gets noticed by Major League scouts, even if you are playing in the lower levels of independent baseball

-• What is expected of you regardless of the area of the country in which you start playing.
-Find out what it takes to succeed as a player in the Northeast, Canada, South Texas, or the West Coast
+• Find out what it takes to succeed as a player in the Northeast, Canada, South Texas, or the West Coast

 • What types of actions will get you released even if you are a fantastic player